Roxxers/roxbot/README.md

 ## Simple setup

 1. Copy settings/preferences_example.ini to settings/preferences.ini and fill in the details
-2. Run pip install -r requirements.txt in the root directory of the bot
+2. Run pip install -r requirements.txt in the root directory of the bot (This wont install the 1.0 version of discord.py which Roxbot now requires.)
 3. Add the bot to your server by generating an OAuth link with bot scope only
 4. Run main.py to generate config files for the server
 5. Stop RoxBot